madd86/awesome-system-design/readme.md

 - [Designing Microservices](https://www.manning.com/books/designing-microservices) - [Paid 💵] - A book about how to start your microservices projects right.

+- [Acing the System Design Interview](https://www.manning.com/books/acing-the-system-design-interview) - [Paid 💵] - Book that gives the insights, skills, and practice needed to ace the toughest system design interview questions.

 ---

 # Videos